My Favorite (and not so favorite) Vegan Sprinkles

 Also, I also have a similar list for vegan food coloring that you might be interested in.

-Baking Time Club
+Baking Time Club (100% Vegan)

 Baking Time Club is a UK vegan sprinkles company.
 They’re basically a vegan sprinkle lover’s dream, and here’s why!
 Not only are ALL of their sprinkles vegan, but the owner of the company is also vegan!
 I don’t know about you, but I just love supporting vegan-owned companies!
-For special ocassions when ordinary sprinkles just aren’t good enough, Baking Time Club sells some really cute sprinkle mixes like:
+For special ocassions when ordinary sprinkles just aren’t good enough, Baking Time Club sells some really cute sprinkle mixes.

 If you like to bake and decorate baked goods for holidays, check out the following holiday-themed sprinkles from Baking Time Club.

-- Wonderland: a pastel Christmas sprinkles mix
+- Snowy Morning: a pastel Christmas sprinkles mix

 - Jacks N Bats: Halloween sprinkles mix with black bats